angristan/awesome-stars/README.md

 - [chrisg86/gatsby-remark-classes](https://github.com/chrisg86/gatsby-remark-classes) - Automatically add class attributes to markdown elements
 - [vercel/next.js](https://github.com/vercel/next.js) - The React Framework
 - [ThaTiemsz/Discord-Emoji-Downloader](https://github.com/ThaTiemsz/Discord-Emoji-Downloader) - Get all emojis from a server in a ZIP file.
+- [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI, and Web App for analyzing and finding a person's profile in 1000 social media \ websites
 - [ishandeveloper/github-wrapped](https://github.com/ishandeveloper/github-wrapped) - Take a look back at all the contributions you as an individual made to the open-source community
 - [davidsawyer/airbnb-price-per-night-correcter](https://github.com/davidsawyer/airbnb-price-per-night-correcter) - Gives you the real price per night of an Airbnb stay after accounting for any and all fees
 - [AdguardTeam/AdguardForiOS](https://github.com/AdguardTeam/AdguardForiOS) - The most advanced ad blocker for iOS